mizuluffyhwang/domain-group-server-render-demo/README.md

 <br/>

-📘 [Read the Medium article published to Styled Components](https://medium.com/styled-components/the-simple-guide-to-server-side-rendering-react-with-styled-components-d31c6b2b8fbf) for the complete guide.

 # The guide to server side rendering React with Styled Components

 Teaching the core concepts between React server side rendering and styled components.
-This guide does not include any other libraies such as React Router and Redux.
 The webpack config is as simple as we could make it -- so there's no HMR, auto refresh, and other developer tools.

 ## Getting started